allevo/gathering/README.md

  * Completely StatsD compatible

-## Why don't use statsd
+## Why use Gathering daemon?
-Before starting this project, I have tried to use StatsD project but finding a lot of problems.
+Before starting this project, I have tried to use StatsD project but I have found a lot of problems.

 StatsD is a great project but is born to send the stats to Graphite.
-Other backends like ElasticSeach have some problems with naming or UTF8 support.
+Other backends like ElasticSeach have some problems specially with naming or UTF8 support or not Graphite-like package name.

 The StatsD code is very tricky.
 I'm trying to rewrite it and this project born.